jasonjayoo/Full-Stack-Portfolio/README.md

 ## Installation
 <br>
-** Go to <a href="https://jasonjayoo.github.io/Full-Stack-Portfolio/" target="_blank">Professional-Portfolio</a> In order to view My Professional Portfolio Webpage.
+** Go to <a href="https://jasonjayoo.github.io/Full-Stack-Portfolio/" target="_blank">Full-Stack-Portfolio</a> In order to view My Full-Stack Portfolio Webpage.

 <br>
 <br>